Artificial Intelligence

 Security teams have responded with a zero-trust posture: treat every external call as a potential breach and verify every byte in, every byte out.
 Maintaining that stance when hundreds of microservices chatter with public endpoints becomes unsustainable.

-Private artificial intelligence offers something radical in comparison—an ecosystem where data never leaves your control domain.
+Private artificial intelligence offers something radical in comparison—an ecosystem built on data sovereignty where data never leaves your control domain.
 That paradigm meshes neatly with zero-trust frameworks, making compliance an architectural feature rather than an after-thought.

 When Private Intelligence Meets Large Language Models